2021 - ongoing

 In Singapore, men aged typically between 18-23 are conscripted for two years.

-Having been invited to present my film at a festival during my service,
+I was invited to present my film during my service, and

-On the last day of the trip, with my impending return,
+On the last day of my trip, with my return impending,

 chengdu, china | 2016